TruSat/trusat-learn/docs/contributing.md

 The core maintainers of the TruSat [codebase](https://github.com/consensys-space) very much welcome contributions, especially those that tackle [open issues](https://github.com/consensys-space/trusat-frontend/issues)!
 If you wish to contribute, either open an issue then make a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) or make a pull request against a currently open issue.

+## Catching bugs / Requesting features

+If you find a bug when using TruSat please let us know!
+If you are familiar with GitHub you can help by opening an issue (making sure to label it as a "bug") or you can send us an email to help@beta.trusat.org

+We also have a forum **channel(ADD CHANNEL LINK)** dedicated to crowd-sourcing ideas for new features to be added to TruSat.
+Wisdom of the crowd for the win.

-### Branch naming convention
+## Branch naming convention

-TruSat maintainers use the following branch naming convention:
+TruSat maintainers use the following branch naming convention when using [Git](https://en.wikipedia.org/wiki/Git):

 - `master` - The production environment
 - `dev` - The branch used for deploying to the development/staging server environment